3 Steps to Help You Prepare for Your Balloon Sinuplasty

 Like 30 million other people in the United States, you’ve been struggling with chronic rhinosinusitis (CRS), which is wreaking havoc on your ability to breathe freely.
 We’ve tried more conservative options, to no avail, and it’s time for a bigger step — a balloon sinuplasty.

 Rest assured, you’re in highly capable hands here at Houston Sinus Surgery.
-Our own Dr. Cecil Yeung is board-certified in otolaryngology — head and neck — surgery, and he has extensive experience performing balloon sinuplasty.
+Our own Dr. Cecil Yeung and Dr. Marcus Hershey are board-certified in otolaryngology — head and neck — surgery, and have extensive experience performing balloon sinuplasty.

 There’s not too much you need to do to prepare for this minimally invasive outpatient procedure in which we open up your blocked nasal passages by inflating a balloon inside them.
 That said, there are a few things you can do to help make your journey go as smoothly as possible.